circleci/circleci-docs/jekyll/_cci2/workflows.md

 ### Workflow and Subsequent Jobs Do Not Trigger

-Oftentimes if you do not see your workflows triggering, a configuration error is preventing the workflow from starting.
+If you do not see your workflows triggering, a common cause is a configuration error preventing the workflow from starting.
 As a result, the workflow does not start any jobs.
 Navigate to your project's pipelines and click on your workflow name to discern what might be failing.